solid-adventure/trivial-docs/docs/developer-guides/dashboards.md

 ### Required Parameters

 #### Create
-:::warning Only 'Organization' type owners are currently supported
+:::warning Only `Organization` type owners are currently supported
 :::
 - **`owner_type` :String**, The internal object type of the owner
 - **`owner_id` :Integer**, The internal id of the owner object